harry-finch/FabtrackJS/README.md

 - User management and tracking
 - Project tracking
-- Machine and equipment inventory
+- Machine and equipment inventory (work in progress)
 - Workspace management
 - Activity logging
 - Plugin system for extensibility
 - Real-time notifications with Socket.io

-## Development
+## Development and Contributing

+This project follows the [Contributor Covenant](http://contributor-covenant.org/version/2.0/0/) Code of Conduct.

+You can find a detailed guide on how to contribute to FabtrackJS [Development Guide](DEVELOPMENT.md).

 ### Plugin System